WaterReporter/help.waterreporter.org/_pages/getting-started.md

 </h2>

 <p>
-In order to hit the ground running, take a look at these two helpful articles that serve as the best possible starting point.
+In order to hit the ground running, take a look at these three helpful articles that serve as the best possible starting point.

 </p>

 <p class="text-center">